Chrysina limbata

-Chrysina limbata is a species of scarab beetle found in the tropical rainforests of Central America, including Costa Rica, and Mexico.
+Chrysina limbata is a species of scarab beetle found only in mid-altitude forests in Costa Rica and western Panama.
 It is in the genus Chrysina, in the subfamily Rutelinae (shining leaf chafers).
 It is notable for its metallic reflective silver color.

 Taxonomy

 Chrysina limbata was described in 1894 by zoologists Walter Rothschild and Karl Jordan, initially as Plusiotis limbata - Plusiotis being a synonym of Chrysina.
 C. limbata is in the superfamily Scarabaeoidea, family Scarabaeidae, subfamily Rutelinae and tribe Rutelini.